svetob/logstash-json/README.md

 ```

 #### Passing additional Metadata
 Using `Logger.metadata/1` it is possible to send additional information that can be sent as a part of a log statement.
-These will appear in Kibana as separate fields.
+These will appear in Kibana as top level fields and also collected in a separate field.
 An example is to send HTTP status codes or request duration details.
 Metadata can also be appended with the second argument of `Logger.info/2`.

 ```Elixir